davidmurdoch/easy-pbkdf2/README.md

 ###`generateSalt( explicitIterations, callback )`

-Convenience wrapper around .random to grab a new salt value.
+> Convenience wrapper around .random to grab a new salt value.
-Treat this value as opaque, as it captures iterations.
+> Treat this value as opaque, as it captures iterations.

-Synchronous or Asynchronous
+*Synchronous or Asynchronous*

 #### Params:
- - **value**: String or Object. *Base64 encoded sha1 hash of `value*
  - **explicitIterations**: Number.
 An integer (optional)
  - **callback**: Function. (optional)